-In FFY 2019, we have enhanced project administration in three areas:
+In FFY 2019, we have enhanced project administration in four areas:

-- Improving financial management processes; - Improving contract management processes; and - Improving processes for management of the system integrator.
+- Improving financial management processes; - Improving contract management processes; and - Improving processes for management of the system integrator; and - Improvements in Enterprise Project Management.

 Financial Management

 The key goal for financial management has been to ensure that UHIP project leadership has the information it needs to engage in periodic reviews of project demands, current and planned capacity, and current budget status, as well as plan for future budgetary needs.
 The finance and administration team has sought to improve processes to review and update cost allocation to keep in line with federal requirements and evolving project needs.
 In addition, controls have been put into place to ensure timely invoice submission, review, and payment.